Are You Having Trouble Finding Mental Health Care?

 2. If you are not a student, check with your county health department.

 3. Counselors-in-training will usually offer free or sliding-scale services.
-Here at Lifeologie Raleigh & Durham, we have a number of master’s-level interns who offer low-cost care.
+Here at Lifeologie Raleigh & Durham, we have a number of Master’s-level interns who offer low-cost care.

 4. Ask your potential therapist for a good-faith estimate of the cost of treatment.
 Providers can usually estimate costs based on treatment length after your intake interview and initial diagnosis.